Livefyre/StreamHub-Android-Reviews-App/README.md

  * Android-async-http is an asynchronous, callback-based Http client for Android built on top of Apache's HttpClient libraries.
 * [Picasso](https://github.com/square/picasso)
  * Picasso is an powerful image downloading and caching library for Android
+* In build.gradle the preferred version for targetSdkVersion is 20, but 21  will also work if using SDK Manager,  Android 5.0 (API 21) is  downloaded and installed

 ### Developers
 Clone the project, run the tests, and notice a few undocumented classes.
 Kindly treat the project as alpha code.